 The species of seaweed that are making to the table are more than just Nori, Kombu, and Wakame.
 Irish Sea Moss is becoming more of a part of the daily consumption as one example.
 Another seaweed that is being eaten daily for various health benefits is Bladderwrack.
 Seaweed is quickly moving away from simply being looked at as a delicacy and becoming a staple as it is increasingly referred to as the new Kale.

-Interestingly, it’s not just Vegans who are embracing seaweed as a part of their daily intake.
+It’s not just Vegans who are embracing seaweed as a part of their daily intake.
 Cultures and countries aside, people around the world are finding out about the numerous health benefits that come from the minerals and vitamins wrapped up in this marine gift from nature.

 Did you know that the global production of seaweed for use in food is more than lemons and limes?